 Offaly GAA extend deepest sympathy to Paddy’s wife Bernie, sons Enda, John, Paul, Padraig and Darragh, daughters Jackie and Anne, his other family members, relatives and friends.

-By kenny Wed 6th May
+By Offaly PRO Wed 6th May